Stegen54/Days-Calculator/ReadMe.md

 # Task:
 -Import the datetime module so you can get the present date.
 -Get the exact date of today using the datetime module you imported.
--Print a welcome message so the user would understand what the program is about.
+-Print a welcome message so the user would understand what the program is about.<br>
 -Get input from a user, Asking the user to enter their age.
 -Convert the input to an integer value.
 -Calculate the number of days the person has lived.